-The λ Prolog language [8] has several features that allow concise and clean implementation of logics, proof checkers, and theorem provers [4].
-We use λ Prolog, but many of our ideas should also be applicable in logical frameworks such as Elf/Twelf [14, 17].
+The λ Prolog language [14] has several features that allow concise and clean implementation of logics, proof checkers, and theorem provers [6].
+We use λ Prolog, but many of our ideas should also be applicable in logical frameworks such as Elf/Twelf [20, 23].
 An important purpose of this paper is to show which language features allow a small TCB and efficient representation of proofs.
-We will discuss higher-order abstract syntax, dynamically constructed clauses, dynamically constructed goals, meta-level formulas as terms, and prenex and non-prenex polymorphism.
+We will discuss higher-order abstract syntax, dynamically constructed clauses, dynamically constructed goals, meta-level formulas as terms, prenex and non-prenex polymorphism, type abbreviations, arithmetic, and implementation of λ -terms.